 - You may shower to clean the tattoo either tonight or tomorrow morning.
 DO NOT soak it in a bath.
 (If a lot of fluid forms under the dressing it is better to clean it sooner rather than later.)

 - Clean your tattoo with unperfumed soap (Carex or Dove are good) and just your hand.
 Make sure you get rid of the layer of gunk (plasma and excess ink) that has formed on the top.
 It will sting but it is really important to remove it all or it will cause a heavy scab.

 - When the tattoo is clean, you may pat it dry with kitchen roll (not a towel or anything that will leave bits of fluff stuck to it).
 OR allow to air dry with no clothing over it.

 - Once the area is dry, re-apply fresh cling film tightly to keep the tattoo clean.
 You do not need to put any cream on the tattoo whilst it is wrapped.

-- REPEAT this process two times a day for 72 hours (3 days).
+- Repeat this process two times a day for 3 days.